illuminateP/LLM_QA/README.md

 pip install -r requirements.txt
 ```

-> **Note on torch**: the original experiments ran on AMD ROCm. `torch>=2.1` in `requirements.txt` is a platform-independent placeholder — install the build matching your accelerator (CUDA/ROCm/CPU) per [pytorch.org](https://pytorch.org/get-started/locally/).
+> **Note on torch**: the original experiments ran on Linux / AMD ROCm (Radeon RX 9070xt). `torch>=2.1` in `requirements.txt` is a platform-independent placeholder — install the build matching your accelerator (CUDA/ROCm/CPU) per [pytorch.org](https://pytorch.org/get-started/locally/).
 Dependencies are trimmed to only what the code actually uses.

 ## Data Preparation (AI Hub)